qir-alliance/qir-spec/specification/v0.1/2_Callables.md

 # Callables

-We use to term _callable_ to mean a subroutine in the source language.
+We use the term _callable_ to mean a subroutine in the source language.
 Different source languages use different names for this concept.

 > *Note:* <br/>
 The QIR specification permits the usage of subroutines as first class values,